Best Lug Nuts: Keep Your Car’s Wheels Secure

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-It can be easy to lose track of the bits and pieces in your vehicle, such as the lug nuts.
-These tiny wheel parts can be overlooked by drivers who choose to focus on more vital parts—but they shouldn’t be.
+It's easy to lose track of the small bits and pieces in your vehicle, including the lug nuts.
+These tiny wheel parts can be overlooked by those who choose to focus on a vehicle's more vital components, but they shouldn’t be.
 They have the important role of keeping your tires connected to the hub.
-We’ve created this guide to help you pick the best lug nuts for your wheels.
+We’ve created this guide to help you choose the best lug nuts for your wheels.

 20 high-quality lug nuts with tapered acorn seat that have been precision engineered out of chrome vanadium steel and finished in matte black.
 Each are 1.36 inches high and 0.8 inches wide.
 They have a thread size of 12mm x 1.25mm or 12mm x 1.5mm.